jpabdou/weather-app/README.md

 <h2>Things to keep in mind</h2>
 <ul>
 <li>If you click the "Weather For Current City" link in the header and fail to navigate out of the Home page, you still need to click on or confirm a city choice.
-An easy way to determine if you have a city selected is by checking if the header title state "Weather for Any U.S. City" (no city selected) or the name of the city selected.
+An easy way to determine if you have a city selected is by checking if the header title states "Weather for Any U.S. City" (no city selected) or the name of the city selected.

 <li>When you are typing in your city search, spelling is key.
 The search will not necessarily provide suitable search suggestions for incorrect spelling.
 <img src="/site-example-images/city with wrong spelling.jpg" alt="search results for New York spelled wrong on the homepage"/>